pydata/conf_site/docs/source/email.rst

 =====

-Conference sites send email for a variety of transactional reasons, including email address confirmations, password resets, and proposal result notifications.
+Conference sites send email for a variety of transactional reasons, including email address confirmations, password resets, sponsorship applications and proposal result notifications.

 There are currently two possible ways to send email: SendGrid and SMTP.